emory-libraries/eulindexer/DEPLOYNOTES.rst

 Please note that a SOLR schema is required for data to be processed and EULIndexer assumes that schema is named "schema.xml" within the SOLR instance.
-A sample simple SOLR Schema is planned to be added to this project in the future, but please refer to the SOLR Documentation in the meantime on creating / modifying one.
+A sample simple SOLR Schema is located in the indexdata directory of `EULfedora <https://github.com/emory-libraries/eulfedora>`_ as the name "sample-solr-schema.xml" (which would naturally need to be renamed "schema.xml" to be used).

 Install the Application
 ~~~~~~~~~~~~~~~~~~~~~~~